rdhenderson/band-space/README.md

   - Allow fans to sign up for notification of a band/gig (and venue to see number of fans? with comparison actual turnout?)
   - Allow venues to rate/recommend musicians that drew a big crowd

+### Front-End
+Peter and Benga
+First Sprint: Build HTML for each view.
+Barebones by Saturday.

+### Back-End
+Reid and Joe
+First Sprint: Set up database models for Venue, Artist, Band (peter) Dummy data and routes to display and edit on test page (Reid) by Saturday.
+User model and login.

 ### Built With
 ReactJS
 Redux